jayashan10/virtual_trial_emulator/final_report.md

 Calibration is visualized using reliability diagrams (also called calibration plots).
 Each point on the plot represents a bin of predictions: the x-axis shows the mean predicted probability within that bin, and the y-axis shows the observed frequency of positive outcomes in that bin.
 Perfect calibration follows the dashed diagonal line (y = x).
 Points above the diagonal indicate the model under-predicts (observed frequency > predicted probability), while points below indicate over-prediction (observed frequency < predicted probability).

-We quantify calibration using two metrics:
+Calibration is quantified using two metrics:

 - **Brier Score:** Mean squared error between predicted probabilities and binary outcomes, bounded in [0, 1] with 0 indicating perfect predictions.
 Lower is better.
 - **Expected Calibration Error (ECE):** Average absolute difference between predicted probability and observed frequency across all bins.
 Measures average deviation from the diagonal.
 Lower is better.